Why Cats Meow Back at You When Talking to Them: 6 Vet-Reviewed Reasons

 When a cat meows back at you when you’re talking to them, it may be a sign that your cat is feeling some sort of discomfort or pain.
 This is typically indicated by excessive meowing that sounds more panicky than regular meowing and is followed by other signs of pain and illness.

 Maybe your cat has stepped on something that’s stuck in their foot, they have a sore leg, or perhaps they are experiencing urinary or other health issues.
 Your meowing cat may be trying to tell you that something’s wrong.
 Therefore, you should check your cat over and get them seen by the vet promptly.
-A painful or sick cat will also meow when you’re not chatting to them and may be hiding more, limping, becoming withdrawn and lethargic, eating less, or exhibiting other signs of illness.
+A painful or sick cat will also meow when you’re not chatting with them and maybe hiding more, limping, becoming withdrawn and lethargic, eating less, or exhibiting other signs of illness.

 3. Just to Say Hello